Med Academy’s Campus Crime Report

 The internet address is www.fdle.state.fl.us.
 Click on Sexual Predators and Offenders.

-Reporting Sexual Assault: After an incident of any type of sexual assault, the victim should consider getting medical attention as soon as possible.
+Reporting Sexual Assault: Whether you choose to make a report or not after an incident of any type of sexual assault, the victim should consider getting medical attention as soon as possible.
 In the State of Florida, evidence may be collected, despite you’re not choosing to make a report.
 Consider making an investigation possible and ensure that your evidence is not lost, tainted, or become unavailable.
 It is important to ensure evidence is preserved and attainable.
 Aside from the local police department, if the assault occurred on Med Academy property, please report the incident to the administration by calling 305-821-7362.
 Med Academy will provide resources to you on campus.
 Immediate reporting to the administration is for the purpose of ensuring prompt response to any incident and ensuring appropriate action is taken against any violator.

 The term stalking means, engaging in a course of conduct directed at a specific person that would cause a reasonable person to –